primajatnika271995/Crypto/README.md

 # Crypto
-This is a iOS crypto library.
+This is a swift crypto library.
 It’s made to be convenient to use and support as many crypto methods as possible.
 It supports following functions:
 - [x] Symmetry Cipher
 - [x] Digest
 - [x] HMAC